 “Dogs” represent people who aren’t smart or discerning enough to recognize my worth.
 “Pigs” portray those who show contempt for everyone, including me.
 Jesus is telling me plainly that not only are they not worth my effort but also that they’re likely to hurt me.

-Dogs and pigs attempt to harass me, ask me to compromise my standards, make unreasonable demands, refuse to pay me fairly for my work.
+Dogs and pigs attempt to harass me, ask me to compromise my standards, make unreasonable demands, and refuse to pay me fairly for my work.
 Dealing with them destroys me — either directly as a result of harm or indirectly because I’m spending too much effort trying to win them over.

 Over the years, in my encounters with folks who behave like dogs or pigs, I’ve discovered that there’s nothing I can do to change them.
 Educating them doesn’t help and neither does showing patience.
 Instead, I need to focus on the people who value and respect me.